Key Points

 You cannot control what types of resources students and staff will visit in their spare time on an unmanaged device.
 Furthermore, there’s no way to guarantee that the things they do access will be safe.

-In fact, cyber attacks on devices used by children had increased significantly.
-Many of these attacks pose as files for popular gaming franchises played by students around the world, leading to malware installations on said devices.
-Once a compromised device accesses your network, there are numerous attacks that can be deployed to gain access to sensitive resources.
+In fact, cyberattacks on devices used by children have increased significantly.
+Many of these attacks pose as files for popular gaming franchises played by students around the world, leading to malware installations.
+Once a compromised device accesses your network, numerous attacks are possible to gain access to sensitive resources.

 Password Mismanagement

-Another common pain point is problems associated with using credentials.
-These days, everyone has usernames and passwords to dozens of different services.
+Another common pain point is credential issues.
+Most people have usernames and passwords to dozens of different services.
 It’s hard to keep track of all these credentials, and this can lead to poor password management.

 Both employees and students may accidentally repeat passwords, use weak passwords, or write down passwords in places where they can be stolen.
-Even if they don’t do any of these things, frequent password expiration policies are bound to frustrate anyone struggling to keep on top of all their credentials.
+Even with good password hygiene, frequent password expiration policies can frustrate anyone struggling to keep on top of all their credentials.

-To make matters worse, there are tons of attacks designed to snatch credentials, and poor password management gives attackers an easy way in.
+To make matters worse, there are many attacks designed to snatch credentials and poor password management gives attackers an easy way in.
 Brute force and dictionary hacks can quickly crack weak passwords.
 Man-in-the-middle attacks can snag a user’s credentials by creating convincing rogue access points for them to connect to.

 Certificate-based authentication is a secure alternative to credentials.
 Digital certificates allow end-users to access school resources without having to deal with the frustration of passwords, empower administrators to develop granular network segmentation policies, and protect your users from credential theft.

-It’s easy to feel a little overwhelmed when you acknowledge the numerous threats and risks associated with using BYOD and managed devices on your school’s network.
+It’s easy to feel a little overwhelmed when considering the numerous risks associated with using BYOD and managed devices on your school’s network.

-You can address the pain points associated with BYOD Wi-Fi security through a range of technologies, including secure certificate-driven authentication , complete certificate lifecycle management , efficient onboarding technology, and managed RADIUS-backed authentication .
+These risks are not a reason to move away from BYOD entirely, though.
+You can address the pain points associated with BYOD Wi-Fi security through a range of technologies, including secure certificate-driven authentication, complete certificate lifecycle management, efficient onboarding technology, and managed RADIUS-backed authentication.

 Deploying Secure Certificate-Driven Authentication

-Relying on a Pre-Shared Key (PSK) network unnecessarily puts your school’s network at risk.
-Many people share passwords with friends, family, and coworkers, so you can be virtually certain that a single password for your Wi-Fi will be leaked to unauthorized parties quickly.
+Relying on a pre-shared key (PSK) network puts your school’s network at risk.
+Many people share passwords with friends, family, and coworkers, so it’s likely your Wi-Fi password will be leaked to unauthorized parties at some point.
 But even using individual usernames and passwords for a WPA2-Enterprise network can be risky, thanks to password mismanagement and weak passwords.

-Certificates also reduce reliance on passwords – and therefore reduce the risk of credential theft.
-If there isn’t a password being used to connect to the school Wi-Fi, then there isn’t a password to steal.
+- Reduce reliance on passwords: Thereby reducing the risk of credential theft — if a password isn’t used to connect to the school Wi-Fi, then there isn’t a password to steal.

 Implementing Complete Certificate Lifecycle Management

-If you don’t have the right tools, managing your users’ certificates can be a bit of a hassle.
-Both students and teachers in your school will come and go, requiring you to frequently issue and revoke certificates.
-Some staff may be promoted and require a change to the level of authorization afforded to them by their certificates.
+If you don’t have the right tools, managing your users’ certificates can be challenging.
+Both students and teachers in your school come and go, requiring frequently certificate issuance and revocation.
+Some staff may be promoted and require a change to the level of authorization afforded them by their certificates.

-The SecureW2 managed PKI gives you all the tools you need to manage your certificates every step of the way, from issuance to revocation.
-All of this information is at your fingertips with an intuitive management portal, as well as a knowledgeable support team that has worked on hundreds of deployments with schools.
+The SecureW2 JoinNow platform with Managed PKI gives you all the tools to manage certificates from issuance to revocation.
+An intuitive management portal puts information at your fingertips, and our knowledgeable support team, which has worked on hundreds of deployments with schools, is always on-call.

 Utilizing Efficient Onboarding Technology

 One of the biggest challenges with digital certificates is last-mile distribution.
-Getting them onto each BYOD, with all the differences in operating systems, can initially seem like a headache.
+Getting them onto each device, which often have varying operating systems, can initially seem like a headache.

-This is why efficient onboarding technology is crucial.
+Efficient onboarding technology is crucial for this challenge.
 JoinNow MultiOS is a downloadable and dissolvable client designed for this express purpose.
-Once it is installed and run, the end-user can self-configure their own devices in just several clicks.
-It simplifies the configuration process for students, their parents, and school faculty.
-As a result, your IT team has more time to focus on other issues.
+Once it is installed and run, the end-user self-configures their own devices in just several clicks.
+Our solution simplifies the configuration process for students, their parents, and school faculty, freeing up your IT team for other priorities.

 JoinNow MultiOS follows a few simple steps:

-2. MultiOS detects which operating system the user’s device has.
+- MultiOS detects the user’s device operating system.

-JoinNow MultiOS is compatible with all major operating systems, and many less common or obsolete ones, too.
-The client can also detect your operating system and provide a detailed, step-by-step user flow if the operating system in question is unsupported.
+JoinNow MultiOS is compatible with all major operating systems, as well as less common or obsolete ones.
+It can also detect a device’s operating system and provide a detailed, step-by-step user flow if the operating system in question is unsupported.

 Implementing Managed RADIUS-Backed Authentication